TLC (group): 2007–2014: Hiatus and biographical television film

 On August 20, 2007, a new greatest hits album was released in the UK called Crazy Sexy Hits: The Very Best of TLC.
 The album fared better than previous compilation Now & Forever: The Hits, peaking at number 57 on the UK Albums Chart.
-On June 24, 2008, Watkins and Thomas made a special appearance on the BET Awards.
+Watkins and Thomas made a special appearance at the BET Awards on June 24, 2008.
 They, along with the original members of En Vogue and SWV, performed in Alicia Keys's tribute to girl groups.
-On April 4, 2009, the group performed a 13-song set in Japan during the 2009 Springroove music festival.
-On October 17, 2009, TLC performed their set to the 10,000 audience at the Justin Timberlake and Friends benefit concert, held at the Mandalay Bay Events Center in the Las Vegas Valley, U.S. On May 25, 2011, TLC also performed for the season finale of American Idol.
+TLC performed a 13-song set in Japan during the 2009 Springroove music festival on April 4.
+They also performed their set to the 10,000 audience members at the Justin Timberlake and Friends benefit concert, held on October 17, 2009, at the Mandalay Bay Events Center in the Las Vegas Valley, U.S. TLC later performed on the season finale of American Idol, which aired on May 25, 2011.
+On May 21, 2023, they performed again on the show for the first time in 11 years, singing a medley of their hits, including "No Scrubs", "Creep", and "Waterfalls", with contestant Lucy Love.

 In 2012, Watkins and Thomas appeared in British pop group Stooshe's music video for their cover version of "Waterfalls".
 It was later included in Totally T-Boz, a docu-series chronicling Watkins's move to California, health issues, and solo endeavors.
 Stooshe later performed "Waterfalls" at the 17th annual MOBO Awards on November 3, 2012, where TLC was honored with Outstanding Contribution to Music.
 On June 23, 2013, TLC received the Legend Award at the 2013 MTV Video Music Awards Japan, at which they also performed a medley of their hit singles.
 On June 19, 2013, to celebrate their 20th anniversary in the music industry, the group released a Japan-exclusive compilation album titled TLC 20: 20th Anniversary Hits, which includes remastered versions of their old songs; as a gift for their Japanese fans, they also recorded a new version of "Waterfalls", enlisting Japanese singer Namie Amuro to sing Lopes's part.
 The decision to record with Amuro was raised as an issue by Lopes's family, who felt "betrayed", as they were not informed about the vocal replacement.
 Watkins and Thomas subsequently stated that they had been unable to gain clearance to use Lopes's vocals for the new version of the song, but that Lopes would have approved of having Amuro on the track.